 Mission: To provide special educators with functional, appealing and differentiated resources.

 Who: I’m a recreational therapist by trade and spent time working in the community setting and at a therapeutic school.
 My school experience was my favorite – I got to spend my day with elementary students with autism doing art, music, PE, swimming and going into the community.
-Right now, I stay at home with my two young children and spend my evenings after their bedtime creating work tasks!
+Right now, I’m homeschooling my two young children and spend my evenings after their bedtime creating work tasks!